American Water Works

 American Water is an American public utility company that, through its subsidiaries, provides water and wastewater services in the United States.

-It offers water and wastewater services to approximately 1,700 communities in 14 states serving a population of approximately 14 million through 3.4 million customer connections.
-The company's customers include residential, commercial, fire service and private fire, industrial, government facilities, and other water and wastewater utilities.
+Its regulated operations provide water and wastewater services to approximately 1,700 communities in 14 states, serving a population of approximately 14 million.
+The company has 3.4 million customers which includes residential, commercial, fire service and private fire, industrial, government facilities, and other water and wastewater utilities.

-American Water shares are traded on the NYSE under the ticker AWK.
+The shares are traded on the NYSE under the ticker AWK.

 History

 The utility was founded in 1886 as the American Water Works & Guarantee Company.
 In 1914, American Water Works and Guarantee Company became American Water Works and Electric Company.
 In 1947 it was reorganized as American Water Works Company, Inc.

+Since December 2018, the company has its headquarters in Camden, New Jersey, and has about 6,700 professionals who provide drinking water, wastewater and related services to over 14 million people in 18 U.S. states.

 Most of American Water's services are locally managed utility subsidiaries that are regulated by the U.S. state in which each operates.
 American Water also owns subsidiaries that manage municipal drinking water and wastewater systems under contract and others that supply businesses and residential communities with water management products and services.

-With headquarters in Camden, New Jersey, American Water has about 6,400 professionals who provide drinking water, wastewater and related services to over 14 million people in 24 U.S. states.

-In 2003, American Water established the American Water Military Services Group, which enters into long-term contracts with the United States Military to treat and supply water and to collect and treat wastewater on 18 United States military installations.
+In 2003, American Water established the American Water Military Services Group, which partners with the Department of Defense through the Utilities Privatization (UP) Program.
+Through this program, the company has a 50-year contract to provides water and wastewater utility services at 18 military installations in the U.S.